kael558/symmetrical-dollop/README.md

 ### Design Document
 #### Sunburst diagram design
-Diagram choice -  Captures hierarchical nature of data.
+- Diagram choice -  Captures hierarchical nature of data.
 Displays proportions of uncollected vs collected.
-STEM vs non-STEM option-
+- STEM vs non-STEM option-
-Prof Gananatha - Combine Science & Engineering into STEM vs non-STEM students.
+- Prof Gananatha - Combine Science & Engineering into STEM vs non-STEM students.
 Uncollected categories.
 Students upto age 85 should be collected as average age of student is rising.
-Descriptions in center - Provides data description and context if necessary.
+- Descriptions in center - Provides data description and context if necessary.
 Must know how and where data is gathered for data context (e.g. sex vs gender).
-On category click zoom - Displays the categories to allow the user to clearly see all attributes Information icon - Provides metadata of visualization (intro, sources, choices & credits).
+- On category click zoom - Displays the categories to allow the user to clearly see all attributes
+- Information icon - Provides metadata of visualization (intro, sources, choices & credits).
-Select all - Ease of use for users to click one button to select all attributes Colorblind colors - Accessibility
+- Select all - Ease of use for users to click one button to select all attributes
-Selected Categories on right - Ease of use for users to know in a list format what categories they have selected to visualize Legend - Identifies the meaning behind each color Black text in visualization - contrasts with  color blind colors White text otherwise - contrasts with background
+- Selected Categories on right - Ease of use for users to know in a list format what categories they have selected to visualize
+- Legend - Identifies the meaning behind each color
+- Black text in visualization - contrasts with  color blind colors
+- White text otherwise - contrasts with background
-Dark background - Easier on the eyes
+- Dark background - Easier on the eyes
-Gray for uncollected - Gray could be interpreted as lifeless or missing
+- Gray for uncollected - Gray could be interpreted as lifeless or missing

 ##### TODO
-Make text go alongside arc, so more text is displayed Text should not cover visualization
+- Make text go alongside arc, so more text is displayed
+- Text should not cover visualization

 #### Ring diagram design
-Diagram choice - encapsulate all available diversity data and allow comparisions between demographics .
+- Diagram choice - encapsulate all available diversity data and allow comparisions between demographics .

 ##### TODO
-Fix transitions
+- Fix transitions

 #### General
-Colorblind accessility
+- Colorblind accessility
-Ordering of data should be randomized (or ordered by popoulation size) Color assignments should be randomized
+- Ordering of data should be randomized (or ordered by popoulation size)
+- Color assignments should be randomized